chocolatecoded/assure-workflow/README.md

 composer dump-autoload
 ```

+2) Service Provider

-2) Register the service provider in `config/app.php`:
+The package registers via Laravel package auto-discovery.
+If you disabled discovery, register the provider in `config/app.php`:

 ```
 'providers' => [